marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 > This is a very important LLVM class.
 It is the base class of all values computed by a program that may be used as operands to other values. `Value` is the super class of other important classes such as `Instruction` and `Function`. [↗](https://llvm.org/doxygen/classllvm_1_1Value.html)

-Infact `LLVMValueRef` will be the return type to all of our generator methods, as it represents binary expression, if-else-expressions, function calls, etc.
+Infact `LLVMValueRef` will be the return type to all of our generator methods, as it represents binary expression, if-else expressions, function calls, etc.

 Next there's the function that actually creates the return value: `LLVMConstReal`.
 This functions belongs to a group of LLVM's functions that create *scalar constant* values, i.e. non-composite or single-value types: